-Curator: Benedict Leca, Director for Curatorial Affairs, Art Gallery of Hamilton
+Curated by Benedict Leca, director for curatorial affairs, Art Gallery of Hamilton.

-Coordinating Curator for the Barnes Foundation: Judith F. Dolkart, Deputy Director of Art and Archival Collections and Gund Family Chief Curator
+Coordinating curator for the Barnes Foundation was Judith F. Dolkart, deputy director of art and archival collections and Gund Family Chief Curator.

-The Barnes Foundation’s permanent art collection contains 69 works by Cézanne including 16 still lifes, all of which will be on display during the exhibition, along with related programming and lectures to be announced.
+The Barnes collection contains 69 works by Cézanne, including 16 still lifes, all of which were on display during the exhibition.

 "This show demonstrates how the Barnes' special exhibitions can encourage visitors to see the collection with fresh eyes and notice treasures hidden in plain sight." –Philadelphia Inquirer

 "Cézanne's inimitable touch and tenacious presence in all of his art at the Barnes becomes even more apparent, and his pre-eminence as a modern painter undeniable." –The Wall Street Journal

 "Each of these...vignettes is beautifully nuanced in texture and hue, reflecting why the artist is considered a true pioneer of his craft." –Architectural Digest

 "Today Cézanne is in the pantheon of all-time great artists.
 Evidence of that is in the Barnes Foundation's permanent collection and, until the end of September, its special still-life exhibition." –NPR